alecpm/opsworks-web-python/plone_buildout/README.md

         }
     }}

-For a relstorage stack, the simplest Custom JSON is the following:
+For a relstorage stack assign a Postgresql Database to the app, and use the following Custom JSON:

     {"plone_instances" : {
         "app_name" : "plone_instances", "nfs_blobs" : true,
-        "enable_relstorage": true,
+        "enable_relstorage": true
-        "relstorage" : {
-            "db" : {
-                "name" : "YOUR_DB_NAME",
-                "host" : "YOUR_DB_HOST",
-                "user" : "YOUR_DB_USER",
-                "password" : "YOUR_DB_PASSWORD"
     },
+    "deploy" : {
+        "plone_instances" : {
-            "enable_cache" : true
+            "shallow_clone" : true
-        }
+        },
+    }}

+To store blobs in your Relstorage DB:

+    {"plone_instances" : {
+        "app_name" : "plone_instances", "shared_blobs": false,
+        "enable_relstorage": true
     },
     "deploy" : {
         "plone_instances" : {
             "shallow_clone" : true
         },
     }}

 Additionally, you may also want to enable EBS Optimized instances for any layers which have mounted EBS volumes (Shared Blobs, Zeoserver,